 In 1532, Jean Le Breton who was Finance Minister to Francis I came into possession of the old Villandry Estate.
 He subsequently knocked down the existing buildings and erected the last great chateaux of the Loire Valley built during the Renaissance, Chateau de Villandry.
 Throughout the centuries, the chateau went through many changes in style and ambience, until Doctor Joachim Carvallo and his wife Ann Coleman purchased it in 1906, and their family dedicated their entire fortune to restoring its original glory.

 To this day, the chateau is a testament to the French Renaissance lifestyle, although the interiors hold a few surprises such as a fountain in the dining room and the famous Hispano-Moorish ceiling above the Oriental Room.
 But even more celebrated is the chateau’s six formal gardens, each of which is strategically planted into unique motifs.

 10. Les Invalides

-Les Invalides, or Hôtel des Invalides as it was originally known, is a complex of building on the Left Bank of the Seine in Paris with a rich military history.
+Les Invalides, or Hôtel des Invalides as it was originally known, is a complex of buildings on the Left Bank of the Seine in Paris with a rich military history.
 To honour the sacrifices made by war veterans, Louis XIV had the hôtel built in the 1670s to serve as a home and hospital for aged and unwell soldiers with nowhere to go.
 This was also where the mob that stormed the Bastille looted their firearms.
 The grand compound takes up 196 metres of riverfront, and among its many buildings (including a church) it houses fifteen courtyards.